madhavvan/ETL-Project/docs/bpmn.md

 <img alt="img.png" height="500" src="img.png" width="800"/>

 The diagram illustrates the ETL process from extraction to loading, with decision points and key tasks highlighted.

+The BPMN model represents the referral and treatment process for a patient transitioning from a Primary Care Clinic to a hospital for specialist care.
+The workflow is divided into three key pools: Primary Care Clinic, Hospital Administration, and Specialist, each signifying distinct roles in the patient care process.

+The process begins in the Primary Care Clinic, where the care plan is created, patient medical records are updated, and follow-up care is scheduled.
+After these initial steps, the referral is sent to the hospital for specialist intervention.

+In the Hospital Administration pool, the hospital receives and reviews the referral.
+A decision gateway assesses the validity of the referral.
+If valid, the patient is registered at the hospital.
+If not, a clarification request is sent back to the Primary Care Clinic, ensuring accuracy and preventing delays.

+The Specialist pool handles the core treatment phase.
+The specialist evaluates the patient and determines the next steps.
+If no further care is needed, the patient is discharged with instructions for continued care, if necessary, at the Primary Care Clinic.
+If additional treatment is required, the specialist provides care and refers the patient back to the Primary Care Clinic for follow-up.

+This BPMN model emphasizes accurate decision-making, seamless communication, and continuity of care.
+It ensures all stakeholders—Primary Care Clinic, hospital administration, and specialists—work collaboratively to deliver efficient and patient-focused outcomes.

 [Back to Home](index.md)